joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5973007/2024/12/05/wild-locker-room-rivalry-4-nations/

 **‘You Are Out of Line’: Acting Secret Service Director Clashes With Congressman**\
-`A congressional task force hearing on assassination attempts against Donald Trump erupted into a shouting match on Thursday.
-Ronald Rowe Jr., the acting Secret Service director, accused Representative Pat Fallon, Republican of Texas, of politicizing a 9/11 memorial event.`\
+`A congressional hearing on Thursday erupted into a shouting match.
+Ronald L. Rowe Jr., the acting Secret Service director, accused Representative Pat Fallon, Republican of Texas, of politicizing a 9/11 memorial event.`\
 https://nytimes.com/video/us/politics/100000009862237/secret-service-hearing-shouting.html

 **A Visual Timeline of the UnitedHealthcare C.E.O.
 Shooting**\